edzzn/khalilstemmler-blog/src/pages/articles/tutorials/deploying-a-serverless-graphql-api-on-netlify.md

 ### Create the functions directory

-In the root of the project, create a directory called `functions/`.
-This is where we'll tell Netlify to look for our functions.
+At the root of the project, create a directory called `functions/`-  this is where we'll tell Netlify to look for our functions.

 ```bash
 touch functions